 Transcendental meditation is usually guided by an instructor.
 Since we are still in the middle of a pandemic, you can venture into meditation apps instead.
 Take advantage of the deluge of options made available online.
 While there are free apps you can also opt for the paid ones if you prefer premium sessions.

-Why does meditation work?
+Why does meditation work on our mental health?

 What makes meditation work?
 Let’s take a shallow dive into what makes it an effective tool for people.
-According to a psychotherapist consulted by HuffPost, one develops “mind strength” which promotes heightened resiliency, efficiency, and emotional.
+According to a psychotherapist consulted by HuffPost, one develops “mental strength” which promotes heightened resiliency, efficiency, and emotional.

 Another interesting fact about meditation is its ability to surpass the effects of antidepressants for depression and anxiety.
 Studies have shown that meditation increases the effect size of the brain to 0.3, the same as antidepressants.
 Although meditation is not a clear-cut antidote to depression, it can for sure manage the symptoms.

 Anchored to this is meditation’s ability to reduce anxiety.
-Researchers discovered that meditation also helps people who have social anxiety disorder.
+Researchers discovered that meditation also helps people who have a social anxiety disorder.
 The breathing exercises also help in stress-induced anxiety.
 It’s time to debunk the myth that meditation is just another passive activity.
 It is an active training of the mind and this training boosts concentration and lengthens attention span.

-Oneness with nature
+Oneness with nature mental health benefits

 Meditation is a treasure.
 Tracing its beginnings with religions such as Buddhism, Christianity, and many more, this practice has helped many individuals since time immemorial.
 Meditation is good for everyone who wants to improve their concentration and focus.
 It is also key if you want to have a deeper understanding of yourself and others.